-Named after the Charnwood Forest, the area forms a triangle between Derby, Nottingham and Leicester.
-The largest town, Loughborough famed for its University and Colleges, is also a busy commercial centre with modern industries such as pharmaceuticals and electrical engineering contrasting with the older art of bell manufacturing.
+Named after the infamous Charnwood Forest, the area forms a triangle between Derby, Nottingham and Leicester.
+Charnwood's largest town, Loughborough is famed for its University and Colleges, as well as being a busy commercial centre with modern industries such as pharmaceuticals and electrical engineering contrasting with the older art of bell manufacturing.

 The River Soar, flowing north to the Trent, bisects the District and provides two very different landscapes; to the east of the Soar are some of England's most unspoiled villages on the rolling contours of the Leicestershire Wolds.

 To the west the much older landscapes of the Charnwood Forest provides some of the oldest rock formations to be found anywhere in the British Isles.

 The area is rich in history and heritage with many places to visit.
 The world's largest bell foundry and museum, a prestigious main line steam railway; The Great Central Railway, much used by period film makers, architecture ranging from a 9th century Saxon cross to a 151 feet Carillon.

 It is the birthplace of the "nine day" Queen of England Lady Jane Grey, a Civil War poet, one of England's best known historians, Lord Maucaulay, and was also home to Robert Bakewell, the innovative 18th century farmer.

 Last updated: Mon 19th June, 2017 @ 12:23